microsoft/vscode-wiki/Extension-API-guidelines.md

     - This can sometimes hit you on spreads or iterating through objects, so just something to be aware of

 - For readonly properties on interfaces that VS Code exposes to extensions (this includes managed objects, as well as the objects passed to events):
-    - Use `| undefined` as this makes it clear the property exists but has the value `undefined`.
+    - Use `| undefined` as this makes it clear the property exists but has the value `undefined`

 - For readonly properties on options bag type objects passed from extensions to VS Code:
     -  Use `?` when it is ok to omit the property